luker983/nsa-codebreaker-2019/task6a/README.md

 This method fetches the vCard on login and checks to see if our key is in that card, if it is not, it updates the card with our information.
 Let's see if we can see this traffic in BurpSuite while logging into an account.

 ![VCard](images/vcard.png)

+### vCard Exploitation

+#### NOTE: Overwriting vCards will permanently remove the legitimate Public Key from the service unless you save it.
+You need the Public Key to be correct in Task 6b and Task 7 so make sure to save all Public Keys you overwrite.

 Confirmed!
 The vCard is being retrieved and updated at login.
 So, if we want to prevent the archived messages from being seen by the legitimate user, we can remove all of the public keys from the vCard response, then our key will be added and we will be the only ones able to read that message!